top of page

 4. High Levels Indicate

-Monocytosis — may be due to chronic infections (e.g., tuberculosis), inflammatory conditions (e.g., IBD), recovery from acute infections, or leukemia (e.g., monocytic leukemia).
+Monocytosis — may be due to chronic infections (e.g., tuberculosis), inflammatory conditions (e.g., inflammatory bowel disease), recovery from acute infections, or leukemia (e.g., monocytic leukemia).
+Other potential causes of elevated monocyte levels include autoimmune disorders, certain types of cancers, and chronic stress, which can stimulate the immune response and lead to increased production of monocytes.

 5. Low Levels Indicate